 Ease of Maintance/Operation– You won’t have sparkplugs to change, fuel filters, oil to change, or gasoline to refill as with a gas mower.
 The upkeep and routine work is substantially less on the electric models making it the easier option to operate.

 Fumes – Electric mowers don’t stink.
 One of the big complaints people have with the gas is it fills up the air with fumes you don’t want to be breathing in.
 It’s messy, gassy, stinky, and not to mention, noisy.
 The electric motors are arguably less hassle and won’t gas-chug.
 Electric mowers are a cleaner and greener way to maintain your yard at rivaling quality to the traditional mowers.

 Going Green- Electric mowers will be better for the environment and not pollute.
 According to the California Environmental Protection Agency, a gasoline-powered lawnmower run for an hour puts out about the same amount of smog-forming emissions as 40 new automobiles run for an hour.

 Weight – Electric mowers are usually lighter.
 This is not always the case, so you’ll need to read up on the weight of each specific model.
 Know what you want and seek it out actively.
 If you don’t want a heavy bulk of machinery to lug out into the heat each weekend in the summer, shop accordingly.

 Quiet – Electric mower are much more quiet than gas mowers.
 You would be surprised just how quiet an electric lawn mower is.
 It sort of sounds like a box fan running.

 Cost – The consumer reports show that electric mowers are gaining in popularity which is causing the prices to go down in recent years.
 Now may be the perfect time to invest in an electric and energy saving mower while the prices are at their most affordable.

 Best Electric Mowers

 When shopping for a mower you will need to understand your needs for it.
-To view our top-rated options be sure to check our recommended mowers page.
-We rank our top options in cordless and corded mowers as well as electric trimmers and blowers.
+To view our top-rated options be sure to check our article on The Best Electric Lawn Mowers.
+We cover all of the best options for electric lawn mowers as well as let you know what to look for in a good mower.